cloudnativetrainings/trainings/kubernetes_fundamentals/.99_todos/labs.md

-# labs

-kyverno lab
-installation of dive is missing

-## 04_multi-container-pods
-it is defaulting to the first container on exec / log

-## ingress
-why do I need email for RBAC?

-# sealed secrets / alternatives to secrets
+# new lab sealed secrets / alternatives to secrets

-# fix outdated apiversions in slides

-# PSP alternatives -> kyverno, opa
+# new lab PSP alternatives -> kyverno, opa

+# new lab specific debug container lab => new feature in K8s debug containers

+# new lab (copy the one from 7sins talk) for schedulung - resource requests and limits